oasisprotocol/old-docs/src/operators/the-quest-rules.md

 ## How to Join

-There are three basic steps to joining:

-1. [Sign this waiver][sign-up-form].

-2. Send us your Entity Package.
-See: [Creating an Entity Package](./creating-an-entity-package.md). **To join the competition's genesis block, you must complete this step by January 13, 2020 at 00:00 UTC.
-We suggest only one node per entity for the competition.**

-3. To get ready and prepared, set up a node on the Oasis Network today.
-   Documentation of how to do so is [here][setup-docs].
+The Quest is now live but you can still join.
+Just follow these steps to join the testnet [here][setup-docs].

 ::: tip NOTE
-If possible, please use the same GitHub handle email address for all 3 steps above.
+If possible, please use the same GitHub handle and email address for any form linked in the docs.
 :::

 ### Goal of The Quest